pedrojunqueira/sql/t-sql/Case.md

-Case is like works like a if then.
+Case works like a if then.
 It will evaluate the test for true/false and return the first instance it is true.